-Amelia is currently instructed by the London Fire Commissioner as junior counsel in civil claims arising from the Grenfell Tower fire and is junior counsel for the Department for Health and Social Care in the Covid-19 Inquiry.
+Amelia is currently instructed by the London Fire Commissioner as junior counsel in the civil claims arising from the Grenfell Tower fire, as part of a team led by William Norris KC, and is junior counsel for the Department for Health and Social Care in the Covid-19 Inquiry, as part of a team led by Fiona Scolding KC and Sam Stein KC.

 Before coming to the Bar Amelia worked in Jordan on a posting with the United Nations Refugee and Relief Works Agency (UNRWA) before then completing an internship with the International Bar Association.
-In 2017 she was elected to the Lincoln’s Inn Bar Committee for a period of four years and she continues to volunteer with a number of charities working to improve access to the Bar.
+In 2017 she was elected to the Lincoln’s Inn Bar Committee for a period of four years and she is committed to pro bono work.

 Selected Cases